EUROPE MARKETS: European Stocks Set For Best Month Of 2017

 Continue Reading Below

-European stocks traded in tight ranges on Friday, but stayed on track for their best month of the year after a string of upbeat data and a rally for the banking sector on rising expectations for tighter monetary policy.
+European stocks advanced on Friday, staying on track for their best month of the year after a string of upbeat data and a rally for the banking sector on rising expectations for tighter monetary policy.

-The Stoxx Europe 600 index slipped 0.1% to 386.11, but was flipping between gains and losses.
-For September, the pan-European index was on course for a 3.3% rise, its biggest monthly advance since December last year.
-For the third quarter, which also wraps up after Friday's trade, the index was up 1.8%, rebounding from a 0.5% loss in the second quarter.
+The Stoxx Europe 600 index rose 0.1% to 386.61, but was flipping between gains and losses.
+For September, the pan-European index was on course for a 3.4% rise, its biggest monthly advance since December last year.
+For the third quarter, which also wraps up after Friday's trade, the index was up 1.9%, rebounding from a 0.5% loss in the second quarter.

+"The overall recovery in the euro area is going from strength to strength at a time when people are increasingly optimistic about the global economy.
+Companies [earnings] also had a good second quarter and people seem optimistic about the third and beyond," said Craig Erlam, senior market analyst at Oanda.

+He cautioned, however, there are still a number of things that could go wrong, including the U.K.-EU Brexit negotiations and a fragile recovery in southern Europe.

 Banking rally: Banks have been among the biggest advancers in September, with the Stoxx Europe 600 Banks index looking toward a 4% monthly gain.
 The sector has been boosted by expectations that central banks in both Europe and the U.S. will tighten policy in the coming months.